3D-Beacons/3d-beacons-client/README.md

 ---

-### Running commands outside of Snakemake / Docker
+### Running CLI commands manually

-The Snakemake pipeline has been included for convenience, but it is possible to run the individual steps of the work flow outside of Snakemake, and outside of docker containers entirely if desired.
+The Snakemake pipeline has been included for convenience, but it is possible to run the individual steps of the work flow outside of Snakemake, and outside of the docker container entirely if desired.

 Running workflow steps inside docker